Searching ...

 You Can’t Identify the Owner of The Property

-Similar to the above, it’s imperative that you see all documents that actually identifies the true homeowner before signing the lease agreement, so you know for sure you dealing with a person that has the legitimate rights to rent out the unit.
-A real homeowner would have no reason to not show you the documents.
+Similar to the above, it’s imperative that you see all documents identifying the true homeowner before signing the lease agreement.
+You need to know for sure you are dealing with a person who has the legitimate right to rent out the unit.
+A real homeowner would have no reason not to show you the documents.
 If something seems fishy, trust your instincts.
+If nothing else, search county property tax records.
+It should reveal who owns the property.

 What to Do If You Are a Victim of a Rental Fraud Scam